 The ruins are located just outside the small town of Tulum which is approximately 130 km (1h 40 mins) south of Cancun.
 You can reach the ruins easily by car from Cancun or Playa del Carmen via Highway 307 which runs along the Riviera Maya.

 You can take public transport by using either the first-class ADO bus service or the second-class Mayeb buses.
-Our preferred choice was travelling by shared colectivo.
+Our preferred choice was traveling by shared colectivo.

 Another option is to visit on a tour, which includes transportation, entrance fees, and guide.
 This eco-friendly tour also includes a visit to Dos Ojos, which is one of the top cenotes in the area.
 Click here for details.